+We may not be able to make changes necessary to continue to be a market leader and an effective competitor.
 We believe that we must continue to enhance our existing products and to develop and manufacture new products with improved capabilities in order to continue to be a market leader.
 We also believe that we must continue to make improvements in our productivity in order to maintain our competitive position.
 When we invest in new technologies, processes, or production capabilities, we face risks related to construction delays, cost over-runs and unanticipated technical difficulties.
 Our inability to anticipate, respond to or utilize changing technologies could have a material adverse effect on our business and our consolidated results of operations.

 Our strategy of using acquisitions and dispositions to position our businesses may not always be successful.
 We have historically utilized acquisitions and dispositions in an effort to strategically position our businesses and improve our ability to compete.
 We plan to continue to do this by seeking specialty niches, acquiring businesses complementary to existing strengths and continually evaluating the performance and strategic fit of our existing business units.
 We consider acquisition, joint ventures, and other business combination opportunities as well as possible business unit dispositions.
 From time-to-time, management holds discussions with management of other companies to explore such opportunities.
-As a result, the relative makeup of the businesses comprising our Company is subject to change.
+As a result, the relative makeup of the businesses combrising our Company is subject to change.
 Acquisitions, joint ventures, and other business combinations involve various inherent risks, such as: assessing accurately the value, strengths, weaknesses, contingent and other liabilities and potential profitability of acquisition or other transaction candidates; the potential loss of key personnel of an acquired business; our ability to achieve identified financial and operating synergies anticipated to result from an acquisition or other transaction; and unanticipated changes in business and economic conditions affecting an acquisition or other transaction.

+Our internal controls over financial reporting could fail to prevent or detect misstatements.
 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
 Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.